The task of understanding methane should be jumped on, like a chicken on a June bug.

 – James Hansen, Former Director, NASA GISS

-The late climate scientist Stephen Schneider framed climate policy as a question of risk management, and there can be little doubt that arctic methane feedback poses one of the highest risks for altering the course of warming away from modeled projections, potentially creating more abrupt change much earlier than otherwise anticipated.
+The late climate scientist Stephen Schneider framed climate policy as a question of risk management, and there can be little doubt that arctic methane feedback poses one of the highest risks for altering the course of near-term warming away from modeled projections, potentially creating more abrupt change much earlier than otherwise anticipated.
 Different interpretations of paleoclimate data have played a key role in the widely divergent assessments of such risks.

 Further, following a simple cost/benefit analysis of the proposed 1250 programs – and in light of the fact that Arctic carbon feedbacks are certain to play an increasing role in warming in the coming decades – we explore whether the proposed measures to protect the Arctic might not in any case be one of the best “values” in fighting climate change, even without any catastrophic impacts.